CleverCloud/documentation/content/doc/applications/php/_index.md

 ###### With PHP

-You can also do it from PHP.
+You can also do it from PHP:

 ```php
 header("Access-Control-Allow-Origin: *");